jmcook1186/RemoteIceSurfaceAnalyser/README.md

     source setup_classifier.sh

+### Pre-processing

+Run `python download_process_s2.py <template.template>`.

+### Processing

+Run `python run_classifier.py <template.template>`.

+### Classification

+The classifier assigns one of 6 surface type labels to each pixel.
+This is achieved using a random forest classifier trained on field spectroscopy data and validated using multispectral imagery acquired from a UAV flown over the surface of the Greenland Ice Sheet in summer 2017 and 2018.

+### Albedo

+Surface albedo is calculated using Liang et al's (2000) narrowband to broadband conversion which was originally formulated for LANDSAT but validated for Sentinel-2 by Naegeli et al. (2017).

 ### Snicar retrievals

 There is an option in the template file to retrieve snicar parameters.
 If this is set to "True" then the spectral reflectance in each pixel of the S2 tile is compared to a lookup table of